cjay567/DiscordMafiaGame/README.md

 # DiscordMafia
 A bot for Discord Hack Week that lets you play the classic party game, Mafia, on your very own Discord Server!
+Created by tjpc3 and StreaK.

 ## Commands
-- !startmafiagame: Start a new game of Mafia.
+- !startmafiagame {amount}: Start a new game of Mafia with the specified amount of players (defaults to 5).

 - !joingame: Join an existing game.

-- !vote: Vote (or target) another player.
+- !vote {username}: Vote (or target) another player (Used in-game).

 - !leavegame: Leave a game that's currently running.